emilhaegglund/TADA/README.md

   completeness: 90
   contamination: 5
 ```
+The above example will prune all taxa that has a completeness of less than 90% and a contamination over 5%, then it will continue to prune the bacterial phylogeny untill 1000 taxa remains, and the archaeal phylogeny untill 200 taxa remains.

 ## Running the workflow
 Finally, to run the workflow, use the following command.
 If you have the config-file in a